-The Entity recorded a loss of \$1,894,133 for the year ended 30 June 2012 and as at 30 June 2012 had a net current asset deficiency of \$217,331 and exploration commitments of \$576,644 (note 22).
-Although this indicates a material uncertainty, the financial report has been prepared on a going concern basis, as the Directors are of the opinion that the Entity will be able to pay it debts as and when they fall due.
-The Directors contemplate continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business.
+The Entity recorded a loss of \$5,582,684 for the year ended 30 June 2013 and as at 30 June 2013 had net current assets of \$394,124 and exploration commitments of \$1,016,065 (note 21).
+Although this indicates a material uncertainty, the financial report has been prepared on a going concern basis, as the Directors are of the opinion that the Entity will be able to pay its debts as and when they fall due.
+The Directors contemplate continuity of normal business activities and the realisation of assets and settlement of liabilities in the ordinary course of business

-The Entity is currently in the process of a capital raising by placement of ordinary shares to sophisticated investors to raise \$2 million (before costs) to fund operations and exploration for the medium term.
+The Entity is currently in the process of a capital raising by placement of ordinary shares to sophisticated investors to fund operations and exploration for the short to medium term.
+All capital raising options are being explored and assessed along with a director controlled review and reduction in operating expenditure.
 In addition, the Board continues to investigate and pursue divestment opportunities, including joint ventures, for some of its West Musgrave and South American tenement holdings.
 For further information please refer to the Directors' Report.